 “If more than a half century ago overtreatment was at a trickle pace, it is now at flood tide.”

-His own Lown Clinic practice near Boston largely avoided that flood, preferring the evidence-based option for heart attack patients called medical management (also called OMT, Optimal Medical Therapy, typically including medications, exercise and improved dietary choices).
+His own Lown Clinic practice near Boston largely avoided that flood, preferring the evidence-based option for heart attack patients called medical management (also called OMT, Optimal Medical Therapy, typically including medications to manage cholesterol and blood pressure along with improved dietary choices).

 Dr. Lown continued:

 “ Let me repeat: over any five-year period, we referred fewer than 30 per cent of patients with multi-vessel coronary disease for revascularization.”